Reading is at the heart of our curriculum.

-Pupils will study a modern novel or play and fifteen poems from an anthology studied in class and they will answer one essay question on each of them.
+Students will study a modern novel or play and fifteen poems from an anthology studied in class - they will answer one essay question on each of them.
 They will also respond to and compare two unseen poems.
-Pupils will not be allowed to take their set texts into the exam with them.
+Students will not be allowed to take their set texts into the exam with them.

-English Language and English Literature are treated as a combined course in which pupils will experience a wide range of teaching methods designed to encourage participation, independence, enjoyment and success.
+Students are taught in mixed ability groups.
+English Language and English Literature are treated as a combined course in which students will experience a wide range of teaching methods designed to encourage participation, independence, enjoyment and success.

-These subjects both lead directly to AS/A Level English Language and English Literature courses.
-A good pass grade in English is also a requirement for some other subjects at AS Level.
+These subjects both lead directly to A Level English Language and English Literature courses.
+A good pass grade in English is also a requirement for some other subjects at A Level.
 Employers value the subject as it focuses on success in the core life skills of reading, writing, speaking and listening.